Blog

 The patterns we implement most often:

-Why it matters: these are exactly the repetitive, cross-application chores that quietly consume staff time.
+These are exactly the repetitive, cross-application chores that consume staff time without anyone noticing.
 Automating them is high-value and low-risk because nothing changes inside BC itself.

 When a flow is the right tool